 Listen to your body.
 Particularly if this is your first pregnancy, you may be surprised at what your body can and can’t do.
 When in doubt, don’t question it: rest.
 Your body is hard at work as it is.

 Don’t stress about unpacking.

 It can be hard to leave those boxes alone once the move is finished but take your time.
 Focus on unpacking the most necessary things for your wellbeing, like your cozy bedroom and kitchenware.
-Recruit help to get the nursery set up, but really truly: it doesn’t have to be perfect.
+Recruit helps to get the nursery set up, but truly: it doesn’t have to be perfect.
 Your baby won’t know the difference if you didn’t get that stenciled giraffe border done in time.
 Moving while pregnant is hard enough!